hastearcade/haste-sdk/README.md

 The follow section describes the haste-sdk development experience.

-### Lerna Monorepo
+### PNPM Monorepo

-haste-sdk utilizes a monorepo via Lerna to manage dependencies between the packages that comprise the haste arcade sdk.
-If you are not familiar with Lerna, please see their [website](https://lerna.js.org/) for additional information.
+haste-sdk utilizes a monorepo via PNPM to manage dependencies between the packages that comprise the haste arcade sdk.
+If you are not familiar with PNPM, please see their [website](https://pnpm.io/) for additional information.

-haste-sdk is currently using a shared versioning strategy for all packages.
-This means that all packages' version numbers will remain in sync and will be released together.
+haste-sdk is currently using a independent versioning strategy for all packages.
+This means that all packages' version numbers will remain independent and will be released separately as needed based on change sets.

-Typically, you will not need to interact with Lerna directly as standard tooling commands will be run via `npm`.
+Typically, you will need to interact with PNPM directly and standard tooling commands will be run via `pnpm`.

 ### Developer Tooling

 haste-sdk uses the following tools to ensure a consistent, standard development environment:

 1. Typescript
-2. Lerna
+2. PNPM
 3. Prettier
 4. ESLint
 5. Husky with lint-staged
 6. Jest
 7. Commitizen

-_Through the use of npm package scripts and lerna, all commands can be run from the root directory of haste-sdk._

 #### Linting and Formatting

 haste-sdk is configured to run all linting rules as part of a precommit hook defined via husky, but if you want to manually check your linting before you commit you can run

-`npm run pretty && npm run lint`
+`pnpm run pretty && pnpm run lint`

 #### Testing

 haste-sdk utilizes Jest for running tests.
 To run all tests in the monorepo use the following command

-`npm run test`
+`pnpm run test`

 ## Deploy